Home for Christmas

 When small children are present, it would be best to hide all of the straight pins in this way.

-Dollarama has these wonderful little trees in heavy bases for just two bucks.
-Theyre about 19-inches tall from base to tip.
+Dollarama has these wonderful little trees in heavy bases.
+They’re about 19-inches tall from base to tip.
 We used some Christmas fabric tied on with ribbon to hide the plain green pot and added poinsettia picks to brighten a dark corner.

 These artificial trees could be used outside, as well, perhaps in a planter, using decorations that can withstand rain, wind and snow.